knbhagat/March-Madness-App/SKELETON.md

 ### 5. Leaderboards & Social Features
 - Display top winners
-- Allow users to see what other people are bettign on
+- Allow users to see what other people are betting on
 - Chat for game discussions?

 ### 6. Admin Panel